LivInTheLookingGlass/sphinx-fediverse/README.rst

-   allow_media_attachments   Whether to include attached images               True (default) allow_avatars             Whether to include user avatar images            True (default) delay_comment_load        Delay loading comments until they are in view    True (default)
+   allow_media_attachments   Whether to include attached images               True (default) allow_avatars             Whether to include user avatar images            True (default) delay_comment_load        Delay loading comments until they are in view    True (default) default_reaction_emoji    The default reaction to use when unsupported     ❤ (default)
    ========================  ===============================================  ===============================

 We also rely on environment variables for authentication.